 (Book: On Guard, by William Lane Craig.
-Chapter 3: “Why does anything at all exist?”)
+Chapter 8: “Who Was Jesus?”)

 Read the rest of this entry »